Coquille Indian Tribe: Termination and restoration

 The U.S. federal government terminated its recognition of the Coquille as part of the Western Oregon Indian Termination Act.
 In 1989 the tribe regained its federal recognition.
 With restoration came tribal sovereignty, which gives the tribe authority to form its own government and have jurisdiction over tribal lands, businesses, and community members.

+The Coquille Tribe opened The Mill Casino on May 19, 1995, at a former waterfront plywood mill between North Bend and Coos Bay.
+The mill had been built in 1961 by Weyerhauser and closed in 1991; it was sold to the tribe for $7 million.
+The site was criticized by the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians, who claimed that the Coquille's ancestral lands did not include Coos Bay and its siting would unfairly compete with their smaller casino.
+The casino project was developed by the Coquille Economic Development Corporation (Cedco), led by businessman and former NFL football player Bruce Anderson.
+Anderson was later found to have used federal funds earmarked for tribal housing to pay for personal expenses and his own home.
+He was indicted by a federal grand jury in 1999 of illegal dumping of asbestos from the casino's construction.

 Name origin

 According to the Tribe's website, the name comes from a native word for lamprey, a staple food for the tribe.
 European settlers approximated the word as KOH-kwel but it came to be spelled Coquille (the French word for shell).
 Eventually the pronunciation of the town and river shifted to koh-KEEL, but the tribe's name retained the older pronunciation.

 Coquille Indian Reservation

 The Confederated Tribes of Siletz, based in Siletz, Oregon, recognize the Coquille people as one of the tribes that make up their confederation.
 The Confederated Tribes of Siletz continue to live on the Siletz Indian Reservation.
 In addition, by an Act of Congress in 1996, the Coquille Tribe now has reservation area totaling 6512 acre.
-The 2000 census listed the reservation's official resident population as 258 people.
 The reservation's lands are located in numerous non-contiguous parcels of land in southern Coos County, mostly in and to the southeast of the Coos Bay-North Bend urban area.
 Parts of the communities of Bandon, Barview, Coos Bay, and North Bend extend onto reservation lands.
+The 2000 census listed the reservation's official resident population as 258 people.